Frequently Asked Questions

 How can I figure out if two drugs are additive or synergistic?

 The concept of synergy is very complicated

 When you apply two drugs to a system, is the response more than you'd predict from the two individual responses?
 If so, the two drugs are said to act synergistically.
 How do you analyze your data to figure out if this is the case?
 Sounds like an easy question.
 But in fact it is pretty tricky.
 This brief article (by Greco and colleagues) gives some perspective on the complexity of the problem, and is essential reading for anyone beginning to think about synergy.
 A much longer review is also worth reading.

 The main point to take away from those two articles is that the question "Are these two drugs synergistic?" is not simple.
 It depends on what response you are looking at, and how you define synergy.
 It is not possible for a computer program to answer that question for you until you have clearly defined the question.

-If you are thinking about two drugs working on the same receptor, read up on allosteric interactions.
+If you are thinking about two drugs working on different sites on the same receptor, read up on allosteric interactions.
 This is a special case of drug synergy with well developed methods of data analysis.

 Testing for Bliss independence with Prism

 The rest of this page explains how to test for additivity of two drugs.
 The term "additive" is, in fact, a slippery term with multiple definitions.
 For this article, we'll use the definition of Bliss.
 This is appropriate when both drugs act on the same system (at least down stream) so the maximum response provoked by both drugs is the same.
 The rule is that the fractional response of a combination of two drugs (assuming Bliss's independence) equals the sum of the two fractional responses minus their product.